Kent County Cricket Club in 2018: Other first-class matches

 Kent began the 2018 English cricket season with a three-day match against Oxford MCC University on 1 April.
 They played a four-day match against the touring Pakistanis on the same ground at the end of the month.
 Both matches were draws, each having been hit by poor weather.

 Only 33 overs were possible during the match against Oxford MCCU.
 A wet outfield at the St Lawrence Ground delayed the start of the match but play was possible after lunch on day one with Kent scoring 100/3.
 Bad light stopped any play after tea on day one and heavy overnight rain made the outfield impossible to play on during days two or three of the match.
-Joe Denly captained the side for the first time in a home match, becoming the first Kent player born in Canterbury to captain the side in a match in the city.
+Joe Denly captained the team for the first time in a home match, becoming the first Kent player born in Canterbury to captain the team in a match in the city.

 The match against Pakistan was also drawn after being disrupted by the weather.
 After bowling out the Pakistanis for 168 in overcast conditions and reaching 39/1 on the first day of the match, Kent were unable to bat on either the second or third days due to a combination of bad light and persistent rain.
 Further play was only possible on the afternoon of the final day, with Kent scoring 209/4 from 64 overs before the match was drawn.
 Joe Denly scored Kent's first century of the season, making an unbeaten 113, whilst Will Gidman took 5/47 during Pakistan's innings.